How to Conduct Facilities Condition Assessments: 3 Ways to Leverage Digital Twins

 Reactive maintenance is costly and dangerous, as it typically entails in-depth repairs or total replacement of equipment.
 And, when equipment isn’t working properly it puts your team at risk.

-On the other hand, when you’re regularly performing FCAs, you’re able to more easily create a maintenance program and determine which equipment needs service and how often.
+On the other hand, when you’re regularly performing FCAs, you’re able to more easily create a facility maintenance program and determine which equipment needs service and how often.
 This is especially true as you build more and more historical data over time.
-This can result in more effective preventative maintenance, which can have an ROI of up to 400% according to some organizations.
+This can result in more effective preventative maintenance, which can have an ROI of up to 400%, according to some organizations.

 Budget planning